yanatan16/tethr.io/README.md

 var tethr = require('tethr.io')

-// Setup a connection to the backend to tell us of peers tethr.connect('my-room', {
+// Setup a connection to the backend to tell us of peers tethr.connect({
-  host: 'myserver:8001',
+  server: 'myserver:8001',
+  room: 'my-room',
   ice: null, // ICE options.
 See WebRTC docs.
-Leave blank if you don't know
+Leave blank if your testing on a LAN
-  secure: false // forces wss://
+  secure: false, // forces wss
+  reconnect_limit: 1, // websocket reconnects
 })

 // tethr is an EventEmitter, so we'll use events to communicate